rurangiza/philosopher/notes.md

 # To-do
 ## Bugs
-- philo eats more than set meals
+- philo eats one meal less than required
+-

 # Why learn about Assembly?